org-emotion-researcher/DeepFace-Demonstration/README.md

 - **Tips for Preliminary Testing**:
   - Start with a high `frame_step` value (e.g., 1000) to estimate processing time.
   - Videos typically have 30 frames per second.
 Multiply the video length (in seconds) by 30 to determine the total number of frames.
 Then you can estimate the time differences.
-  - Generally, due to large setup times, the increases in time are not linear.
-An increase from only analysing every 1000th frame vs only every frame was approximately 100 times longer.
+  - Generally, due to long setup times, the increases in time are not linear.
+An increase from analysing every 1000th frame vs every frame was approximately 100 times longer.

 - To analyse every frame, run:
   ```bash